 - 1 1/2 teaspoons cinnamon

 - 8 1-inch-thick slices bread (I like soft Italian bread but any soft bread will do)

 - Fresh blueberries and raspberries

-- Mix butter and brown sugar in small bowl to blend.
+- Mix butter and brown sugar together until well blended.

 - Divide French toast among 4 plates.
-Sift powdered sugar over.
-Top with blueberries and raspberries; drizzle with syrup.
+Sprinkle some confectioner’s sugar on top, scatter some berries and drizzle with syrup.